tblume1992/SOARegression/README.md

 ```
 ![alt text](https://github.com/tblume1992/SOARegression/blob/main/static/complicated_universe.png?raw=true "Output 1")
 ## Constraining what column is optimized
+We can specify NOT to optimize certain columns, here we will constrain the trend to not change which means it will only adjust the intercept term.
 ```
 time = pd.DataFrame(time)
 time_series = time_series - time_series[0]